How a Murder in the Grand Canyon Changed Three Lives

 I was, I thought up until that day in July 2010, a pillar of unshakable mental health.
 At age 49, I was the rock that everyone else leaned on.
 I was the determined journalist, the family breadwinner, an attentive mother and caregiver for my parents with Alzheimer’s.
 I could pull late nights working to meet a story deadline and get up the next morning to make the perfect school lunch for my son.
 I could push myself, and then push harder.

 But now something was very wrong with me.
-I had not slept even for one hour in the last 10 days and had collapsed in a sobbing heap in my doctor’s office that morning.
+I had not slept even for one hour in the past ten days and had collapsed in a sobbing heap in my doctor’s office that morning.
 The doctor, a general practitioner, said she could not help me.

 Join the Outside Beyond Books Club